The Ultimate Moving Checklist for Families

 Arrange Travel and Accommodations

 Where to stay the night when everything you own is locked in a truck?
 If you don’t have a comfortable friend’s house to stay in, think about splurging on a motel.
+Since our next move is also long-distance, we’ve had to stay in hotels while house-hunting, and I recommend hotels.com as a way to find and book hotels.

 We thought we’d camp out in sleeping bags in our house the night after the movers left, but that was before we saw what our house would look like.
-To quote my husband: ”Empty, dirty and full of flies.”
+To quote my husband: “Empty, dirty, and full of flies.”

 What would you include on your family’s moving checklist?